batfish/batfish/questions/Parameters.md

 ## Flow Disposition Specifier

-Flow dispositions identify flow actions.
-Used in questions like [reachability](https://pybatfish.readthedocs.io/en/latest/questions.html#pybatfish.question.bfq.reachability), the disposition specifier takes as input a comma-separated list of disposition values, which are interpreted using logical OR.
+Flow dispositions are used in questions like [reachability](https://pybatfish.readthedocs.io/en/latest/questions.html#pybatfish.question.bfq.reachability) to identify flow outcomes.
+The disposition specifier takes as input a comma-separated list of disposition values, which are interpreted using logical OR.

 There are two coarse-grained flow dispositions:
   * `Success`: a flow has been successfully delivered